betchart/lasspia/README.md

 ## Parallel and Batch Processing

 The `combinatorial` and `integration` routines respond to the option `--nJobs` to break processing into parallelizable units.
-Combine with the `--nCores` option to specify the number of processes to run locally in parallel, or with the `--iJob` option to specify one (or several) units to process.
+Use in conjunction with the `--nCores` option to specify the number of processes to run locally in parallel, or with the `--iJob` option to specify one (or several) units to process.
 Some batch systems which accept "job